-June 30, 2022 2021 Net Assets Without Donor Restriction Undesignated \$ 2,666,086 \$ 6,357,306 Board-designated: General operations Program and Capital Investment Fund Stewardship Fund 250,000 460,021 7,863,029 1,941,795 468,270 2,250,921 Total Board-Designated 8,573,050 4,660,986 Foreign currency translation adjustment (103,413) (57,034) Total Net Assets Without Donor Restrictions \$ 11,135,723 \$ 10,961,258
+June 30, 2023 2022 Net Assets Without Donor Restriction Undesignated \$ 3,441,107 \$ 2,666,086 Board-designated: General operations Program and Capital Investment Fund Stewardship Fund 249,622 377,826 7,959,407 250,000 460,021 7,863,029 Total Board-Designated 8,586,855 8,573,050 Foreign currency translation adjustment (143,704) (103,413) Total Net Assets Without Donor Restrictions \$ 11,884,258 \$ 11,135,723

-• Board-designated - general operations represented funds received without donor restrictions that the Board set aside over time to even out estate gift fluctuations and provide funds in deficit years.
-In fiscal year 2022, the Board approved a transfer of \$1,691,795 to the

-- Stewardship Fund, which has a similar purpose.
-The remaining \$250,000 is designated for a three-year donor acquisition campaign. - Board-designated the Program and Capital Investment Fund represents funds received without donor restrictions that the Board has set aside from the sale of the former Palos Heights facility.
+- Board-designated general operations represented funds received without donor restrictions that the Board set aside over time to even out estate gift fluctuations and provide funds in deficit years.
+In fiscal year 2022, the Board approved a transfer of \$1,691,795 to the Stewardship Fund, which has a similar purpose.
+The remaining \$250,000 was designated for a three-year donor acquisition campaign. - Board-designated the Program and Capital Investment Fund represents funds received without donor restrictions that the Board has set aside from the sale of the former Palos Heights facility.
 A portion of the funds have been used to build out and equip the studio space in Grand Rapids, Michigan. - The Board-designated portion of the Stewardship Fund represents funds received without donor restrictions from estate revenue received in excess of budgeted amounts.
-The purpose is to provide sustainable, ongoing funding for the overall expenses of ReFrame Ministries International, as well as a source for funding new initiatives.
+The purpose is to provide sustainable, ongoing funding for the overall expenses of ReFrame Ministries, as well as a source for funding new initiatives.
 The fund will provide a ten-year use of gifts to ensure budget stability for ministry expenses.
-In fiscal year 2022, the Board approved a transfer of \$3,343,466 to the Stewardship Fund U.S. from Net Assets Without Donor Restriction Undesignated.
+In fiscal year 2022, the Board approved a transfer of \$3,343,466 to the Stewardship Fund U.S. from net assets without donor restriction undesignated.